jobrien1726/Surfs-UP/README.md

 Once the initial analysis was complete, a Flask application was developed, including various different routes that convey the results learned through the previous queries.

 ![](Images/flask.png)

+The code for the Flask App can be viewed in its entirety [here](https://github.com/jobrien1726/sqlalchemy-challenge/blob/master/app.py).